RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## Removing the Runtime Library (RuntimeEnv) from your code

 Nearly every method of the converted code asks for a RuntimeEnv, but it is not necessarily ever used by it.
 The ZendFunction / LazyInitZendFunction objects, for example, do not use the RuntimeEnv object passed to them.
-It is merely a part of the interface specification, and can be safely replaced with "null" where the codepaths are known.
+It is merely a part of the interface specification, and can be safely replaced with "null" where the code paths are known.

 ## ZNull

 The variable ZNull is used in various places to better emulate PHP types.
-It is mostly equivelent to "null", though "null" represents PHP's "variable undefined" state.
+It is mostly equivalent to "null", though "null" represents PHP's "variable undefined" state.

 ## ZendFunctionPointer

 You can use "com.runtimeconverter.jni.ZendFunctionPointer.getFunctionPointer(String function_name)" to get a PHP function callable.
-The class "com.runtimeconverter.runtime.functions.LazyInitZendFunction" is used by the converter to avoid a long startup delay, but is equivelent to a ZendFunctionPointer callable.
+The class "com.runtimeconverter.runtime.functions.LazyInitZendFunction" is used by the converter to avoid a long startup delay, but is equivalent to a ZendFunctionPointer callable.

 ## Arrays